brotatotes/bht-automation/bht gen 1/Matthew/Chapter 19/Matthew 19 20 bht.md

 # Matthew 19:20 Commentary Help Text

 ## BHT:
-A young man, earnest yet self-righteous, approached Jesus, believing he had faithfully kept God's commandments.
-Jesus, filled with love and compassion despite the man's error, recognized his sincerity.
-However, the man was unaware of his lack, mistaking external obedience for true understanding of the commandments.
-Jesus, in response, revealed the deeper spiritual meaning behind the commandments, highlighting the young man's need for surrender and discipleship.
-This encounter serves as a lesson that genuine earnestness, even when misguided, is more pleasing to God than coldness and insincerity.
+This young man, though self-righteous, believed he had truly observed all of God's commandments, showing an earnestness in his pursuit of righteousness.
+However, he lacked a true comprehension of the spiritual depth and qualitative nature of the law, rather focusing on the quantitative aspect of his actions.
+Though he may have exhibited external righteousness, he failed to grasp the internal disposition required by the commandments, highlighting the paradoxical blend of complacency and despair within him.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "This young man, though self-righteous, was no hypocrite, no Pharisee: he spoke earnestly, and really strove to keep, as he really believed he had kept, all God's commandments."
+1. "This young man, though self-righteous, was no hypocrite, no Pharisee."
+2. "He spoke earnestly, and really strove to keep, as he really believed he had kept, all God’s commandments."
-2. "Jesus looking upon him loved him: in spite of his error there was a nobleness and openness about him, contrasted with the hypocritical bearing of the Pharisees and Scribes."
+3. "In spite of his error there was a nobleness and openness about him, contrasted with the hypocritical bearing of the Pharisees and Scribes."
-3. "There is a lesson for us in this: that earnestness and sincerity, even when mistaken, are more pleasing to God than the coldness and insincerity of those who profess to be religious, but are not."

 ### Philip Schaff:
 1. "Externally moral, perhaps self-righteous, he yet felt that he lacked something."
-2. "Peace of conscience had not been attained by his keeping of 'all these.'"
+2. "Peace of conscience had not been attained by his keeping of ‘all these.’"
 3. "He had yet to learn how much he lacked of even comprehending the spirituality of the law."

+### Archibald T Robertson:
+1. "Here is a psychological paradox."
+2. "He thought of goodness as quantitative (a series of acts) and not qualitative (of the nature of God)."
+3. "Did his question reveal proud complacency or pathetic despair?
+A bit of both most likely."

 ### John Gill:
 1. "Though he was so very rich and in such an exalted station in life, as to be a ruler, it seems he was but a young man; and to be so early serious and religious, amidst so much riches and grandeur, though it was but externally, was both remarkable and commendable."